 A Commercial Lease is a legally binding agreement negotiated between a landlord, often also a commercial landlord and a business, where the property will be used for business purposes.
-The Lease includes address of the property, business tenant and landlord contact details, an inventory of fixtures and fittings, terms of the lease, generally as per a residential agreement, with some additions.
+Generally, the lease includes address of the property, business tenant and landlord contact details, an inventory of fixtures and fittings, terms of the lease, generally as per a residential lease agreement, with some additions.

 This Commercial Lease Contract is applicable when renting any commercial property, including:

 Anyone wishing to rent out space for commercial use, or any business seeking to rent commercial space needs a contract to detail the rights and responsibilities of both lessor and lessee.

 People who may find this information useful include: